Sarmkadan/jira-analytics-cli/README.md

 // ... rest of README content ...
-## JqlQueryServiceTests
+## HtmlReportServiceTests

-The `JqlQueryServiceTests` class provides unit tests for the `JqlQueryService` class, verifying its behavior under various scenarios, including executing JQL queries, handling pagination, and formatting results.
+The `HtmlReportServiceTests` class provides unit tests for the `HtmlReportService` class, verifying its behavior under various scenarios, including building HTML reports, escaping XSS characters, and handling edge cases.
 These tests ensure that the service correctly handles different error conditions and edge cases.

 ### Usage Example